-The following command adds the descriptive name T/H2\Florida\HQ\1 to the second temperature/humidity sensor:
+The following command adds the descriptive name T/H2_Florida_HQ_1 to the second temperature/humidity sensor:

-Switched CDU: set envmon ths name .a2 T/H2\Florida\HQ\1<Enter>
+Switched CDU: set envmon the name .a2 T/H2_Florida_HQ_1<Enter>

 Serial Port Administration

 Creating a descriptive serial port name:

 The Set Port Name command assigns a descriptive name to a serial port.
 You can use this name in commands that require a port name as an alternative to using the port's absolute name.